JoseEspinosaTello/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis:

-Pewlet-Hackard is preparing for the "silver tsunami'.
+Pewlett-Hackard is preparing for the "silver tsunami'.
 This event forsees a large number of Pewlet-Hackard current employees retiring in the forseeable future.
 Pewlet-Hackard has request a list of employees eligible for retirment.
 Additionally, Pewlet-Hackard wants to identify the following wave  of retirees an imploy a mentorship program.
 This mentorship program will help new employee adapt, by using the experienced next wave retirees as their mentors.

 We will create a set of Queries that will provide the names of employees eligible for retirment, count of employees retiring from each title, and employees eligible for the mentorship program.
 Each query was used to generate a new table in the database and exported as a .csv file for review.